Developmental Psychologist Career (Salary + Duties + Interviews)

 You can also go through the day in the life of a developmental psychology student with a gratitude student from UMD!

 How is developmental psychology applied to everyday life?
 Take a listen to Angela Duckworth, author of Grit.
-She talks about how working as a developmental psychologist helped her research and write her best-selling book!
+She discusses how working as a developmental psychologist helped her research and write her best-selling book!

 Famous Developmental Psychologists